 Welcome emails should begin with a warm introduction that reflects your company’s personality.

-2. Reinforce perks of your email list
+3. Reinforce the perks of your email list

-3. Offer a deal
+4. Offer a deal

-Banana Republic offers a 15 percent discount off any online purchase as a welcome gift.
+By offering a discount or some sort of gift, you create goodwill between your business and your new subscribers.
+It may even entice them to make a purchase.
+Camp Collection offers a 15 percent discount off of your first purchase as a welcome gift.
 It’s a small incentive that can benefit both the company and the new customer.

-4. Create a clear call to action
+5. Create a clear call to action

 Every welcome email should have a clear call to action.

-5. Shine the spotlight on your product or service with eye-catching images
+6. Shine the spotlight on your product or service with eye-catching images

 As you welcome your new contacts, it’s okay to put your product or service front and center.
 After all, your new subscriber asked to learn more about your business or product by subscribing.
 Give them what they want.
 Use images to showcase your products like Crocs does here:

-6. Be mobile-friendly
+7. Be mobile-friendly

 An effective welcome email has to look good — and work well — on mobile devices.
-According to Adobe’s Digital Publishing Report, 79% of smartphone owners use their device for email.
+According to Adobe’s Digital Publishing Report, 79 percent of smartphone owners use their device for email.
 The report also says smartphone users are more likely to use their device for email than for making calls.
 Clearly, creating a mobile-friendly version of your welcome email is important.
 (If you’re using VerticalResponse, all our emails are responsive, so they look great no matter what device they’re viewed on.)
 Check out VerticalResponse’s own welcome email below, as it appears on a tablet.
 The text is clear and easy to read, and the CTAs are still easy to find and click on, even on a smaller screen.

-7. Add social media buttons
+10. Add social media buttons